Plantar Warts

 Self Treatment

 Self treatment is generally not advisable.
-Over-the-counter preparations contain chemicals, such as a acid, that destroy skin cells.
-It takes an expert to destroy abnormal wart cells without also destroying surrounding healthy tissue.
+Over-the-counter preparations contain chemicals, such as a acid that destroy skin and wart cells.
+These types of treatment are lengthy and often ineffective.
+Care must be taken to destroy abnormal wart cells without also affecting the surrounding healthy tissue.
 Self treatment with such medications especially should be avoided by diabetics and those with circulation problems which cause insensitive feet.
 Never use them in the presence of an active infection.

-A preferred treatment process is called electrocautery or hyfrication.
-Using this method, the area of the foot is first numbed using a local anesthetic.
-When the area is completely numb the wart is removed using an "electric needle."
+A second treatment process is called electrocautery or hyfrecation.
+Using this method, the area of the foot is first numbed using a local anesthetic injection.
+When the area is completely numb the wart is removed using an “electric needle.”
 The wart and the virus is treated.
-A small dressing is applied.
+A dressing is applied.
 There is very little pain after the treatment, and normal activities can usually begin within one day.
-The advantage of electrocautery is that it normally requires only one treatment.

 Topical skin treatments are also available in the office.
-Multiple office visits are required and recurrence of the wart is more common.
+Multiple office visits are required for re-application of the topical medicine and trimming the wart tissue.
+Recurrence of the wart is more common with topical treatments.